- Category: Materials

 - And here is an example of materials.

-All global parameter can be edit by ( MP_WeaponFOV [ Material Parameter Collection ] ) inside of Weapon_FOV folder.
+All global parameters can be edit by ( MP_WeaponFOV [ Material Parameter Collection ] ) inside of Weapon FOV folder.

 |Weapon FOV||Custom field of view per weapon.
 This fixes the weapon stretching when changing the game FOV.
 Useful for implementing zoom effect and calibrating weapon size in the screen independently to the camera.|